 Tax errors can be costly!
 Don't draw unwanted attention from the IRS.
 Our Tax Center explains and illustrates the tax rules for sales of company stock, W-2s, withholding, estimated taxes, AMT, and more.

-Retirement Planning With Your Stock Options And Other Stock Compensation (Part 1: Pre-Retirement Planning)
+Retirement Planning With Stock Options, Restricted Stock, And Other Stock Compensation (Part 1: Pre-Retirement Planning)

 You have always intended to use the income from your company's stock grants to comfortably retire.
 Yet you've never had a specific plan for how to use these grants, or understood the retirement-related issues.
 Whether you have stock options, stock appreciation rights (SARs), restricted stock, or restricted stock units (RSUs), this three-part article series discusses the issues to consider when you plan for retirement, approach retirement, or have retired already.

 When you are at the peak of your career, raising a family, or paying for children's college educations, it is difficult to think about planning for your own retirement.
 There may be no surplus cash flow to save.
 Nonetheless, the decisions that you make during your pre-retirement years directly affect when you can retire and what level of income you can enjoy in those years.
 You should begin to plan for your retirement at least 10 to 15 years before your target retirement date, if not earlier.

 How Stock Options Fit Into Your Retirement Goals

 People often think about "The Number" they need to reach to retire comfortably.
 This is usually the value of your investment assets on your retirement date that you require to live comfortably until the day you die.
 However, there is no such thing as one magic number for someone.
 Rather, the amount you need changes daily with dozens of variables such as your family's employment status, your health, your standard of living, your children's needs and wants, the financial markets, and more.
 Thus you should re-evaluate your progress toward retirement at least annually.